ThibaultJanBeyer/DragSelect/README.md

 # Why?

-Because apparently there is nothing that does not require jquery out there yet.
+Because apparently there was nothing that does not require jquery out there.
-This is better than https://jqueryui.com/selectable/ and has no dependencies.
+This is better than https://jqueryui.com/selectable/ or https://jqueryui.com/draggable/ and has no dependencies.
 We use it currently in a professional rich interface application where we have a file management system.
 The user can select files to organize them and change their metadata, with this plugin our users are able to select multiple files and perform batch/bulk-operations (applying changes to multiple files at once).
 We also started using it in production for a huge, graphical cloud hosting manager with a lot of active users.
-Users can select multiple servers, storages, etc. on an artboard to perform multi-operations, re-organize them or batch-delete.
+Users can select multiple servers, storages, etc. on an artboard to perform multi-operations, re-organize them, move them on the UI or batch-delete.
 We’re running it since January 18' it’s super helpful and very stable, let’s keep it that way.
-I can easily think of dozens other possibilites this can be used for.
+I can easily think of dozens other use-cases.
 I’m really keen to know how you use it in your projects, please let me know.

 # Supporters